Jako/RememberThis/core/components/rememberthis/docs/readme.txt

 packagename    | xPDO package name where the added data is         |
                | retreived from.
 If empty, the data is retrieved   |
                | from resources.
 The data row is selected by the   |
-               | id column of the package or ModResource.          | -
+               | id column of the package or modResource.          | -
 classname      | xPDO class name where the added data is           |
                | retreived from.                                   | -
 keyname        | xPDO class keyname the data is retreived with     | id